mono/mono/sdks/ios/README.md

 # Running tests on device

 * The test apps need to be signed using a real signing identity instead of the default ad-hoc signing.
+It also needs to include a provisioning profile.
 This can be done using:

-make build-ios-dev-<app> IOS_SIGNING_IDENTITY="iPhone Developer: XXX"
+make build-ios-dev-<app> IOS_SIGNING_IDENTITY="iPhone Developer: XXX" IOS_PROVISIONING_PROFILE="$HOME/Library/MobileDevice/Provisioning Profiles/test.mobileprovision"

 * The certificates/provisioning profiles need to be installed on the host/device.